Rust-Mikrocontroller-Praktikum-2017/raytracer/README.md

 ### Features and Showcase

-Swipe left or right to rotate the camera around the scene.
-Swipe up or down to zoom in or out.
+Swipe left, right, up or down to rotate the camera around the scene.
+Use the button on the backside of the board to cycle through the available scenes.

 ![increasing reflectivity](./showcase/increasing_reflectivity.png)